rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 This work was done as part of [KEP-2902: Add CPUManager policy option to distribute CPUs across NUMA nodes instead of packing them](https://kep.k8s.io/2902) led by SIG Node.

-### Introducing Sleep Action for PreStop Hook
+### Zero-second sleeps for container PreStop hooks

-This feature introduces a `Sleep` action for the `PreStop` lifecycle hook in Kubernetes, allowing containers to pause for a specified duration before termination.
+Kubernetes 1.29 introduced a Sleep action for the `preStop` lifecycle hook in Pods, allowing containers to pause for a specified duration before termination.
 This provides a straightforward method to delay container shutdown, facilitating tasks such as connection draining or cleanup operations.

 The `Sleep` action in the `PreStop` hook can also accept a zero-second duration.
 This allows for defining a no-op `PreStop` hook, which can be useful in scenarios where a `PreStop` hook is required but no delay is desired.

 This work was done as part of [KEP-3960: Introducing Sleep Action for PreStop Hook](https://kep.k8s.io/3960) and [KEP-4818: Allow zero value for Sleep Action of PreStop Hook](https://kep.k8s.io/4818) led by SIG Node.

-### Declarative Validation of Kubernetes-Native Types with validation-gen
+### Declarative validation of Kubernetes-native types

+Behind the scenes, the internals of Kubernetes are starting to use a new mechanism for validating objects and changes to objects.
-This feature enhances the validation of Kubernetes native types by introducing `validation-gen`, a tool for generating declarative validation rules.
-The goal is to improve the robustness and maintainability of API validations by enabling developers to specify validation constraints declaratively, reducing manual coding errors and ensuring consistency across the codebase.
+Kubernetes v1.33 introduces `validation-gen`, an internal tool that Kubernetes contributors use for generating declarative validation rules.
+The overall goal is to improve the robustness and maintainability of API validations by enabling developers to specify validation constraints declaratively, reducing manual coding errors and ensuring consistency across the codebase.

 This work was done as part of [KEP-5073: Declarative Validation Of Kubernetes Native Types With validation-gen](https://kep.k8s.io/5073) led by SIG API Machinery.